treeman/jonashietala/posts/2023-11-17-lets_build_a_voron_software.markdown

 ## Tap

-Configuring Tap was straightforward, I just followed the steps in the [Updating your Klipper config for Tap][tap_klipper] instructions.
+Configuring Tap was straightforward, I simply followed the steps in the [Updating your Klipper config for Tap][tap_klipper] instructions.

 The one thing that confused me was this this line about `PROBE_CALIBRATE`: